Hawk Pride Celebration Dates

 2nd Nine Weeks: TBA

 3rd Nine Weeks: TBA

 4th Nine Weeks: TBA

-Anti-Bullying Campaign Kickoff Event - TBA
+Anti-Bullying Campaign Kickoff Event

 Hawk PRIDE = Proud Responsible Individual Demonstrating Excellence